ave1995/eway-api/README.md

 Fork our [Postman collection](https://eway.cr/postman).

-Ask our [support](mailto:support@eway-crm.com) to generate ClientID / ClientSecret for you.
+Ask our [support](mailto:support@eway-crm.com) to generate ClientID / ClientSecret for your OAuth user flow (redirect URL is required).
 Or use our test service:
 * **WS URL**: https://free.eway-crm.com/31994
 * **UserName**: api